emcon33/Virtualization-on-ROSA/readme.md

 https://demo.redhat.com/catalog?item=babylon-catalog-prod/sandboxes-gpte.rosa.prod&utm_source=webapp&utm_medium=share-link

-Lab Used for this workshop in RHPDS
+Lab Used for this workshop in RHPDS, avaialble to AWS and Partners, check with your account team for a Level Up Demo
 <p align="left">
   <a href="#"><img src="./labtile.jpg" width="100"></a> <br />
   <em>